gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Saints and their songs," someone gasped.
 "My Chaentelle is apprenticing there."

 Erileine winced under the bosun's glare.
-"Or maybe---"
+"Or maybe—"

 Razi elbowed her ribs.  "*La*, or perhaps the mountain is thirsty," he said loudly.
 "Like a camel.
 Once they decide they want a drink,